msgraphtf/terraform-provider-msgraph/docs/data-sources/users.md

 - `country` (String) The country/region where the user is located; for example, US or UK.
 Maximum length is 128 characters.
 Returned only on $select.
 Supports $filter (eq, ne, not, ge, le, in, startsWith, and eq on null values).
 - `created_date_time` (String) The date and time the user was created, in ISO 8601 format and UTC.
 The value can't be modified and is automatically populated when the entity is created.
 Nullable.
 For on-premises users, the value represents when they were first created in Microsoft Entra ID.
 Property is null for some users created before June 2018 and on-premises users that were synced to Microsoft Entra ID before June 2018.
 Read-only.
 Returned only on $select.
 Supports $filter (eq, ne, not , ge, le, in).
 - `creation_type` (String) Indicates whether the user account was created through one of the following methods:  As a regular school or work account (null).
 As an external account (Invitation).
 As a local account for an Azure Active Directory B2C tenant (LocalAccount).
 Through self-service sign-up by an internal user using email verification (EmailVerified).
 Through self-service sign-up by a guest signing up through a link that is part of a user flow (SelfServiceSignUp).
 Read-only.Returned only on $select.
 Supports $filter (eq, ne, not, in).
-- `custom_security_attributes` (Attributes) An open complex type that holds the value of a custom security attribute that is assigned to a directory object.
-Nullable.
-Returned only on $select.
-Supports $filter (eq, ne, not, startsWith).
-The filter value is case-sensitive.
-To read this property, the calling app must be assigned the CustomSecAttributeAssignment.Read.All permission.
-To write this property, the calling app must be assigned the CustomSecAttributeAssignment.ReadWrite.All permissions.
-To read or write this property in delegated scenarios, the admin must be assigned the Attribute Assignment Administrator role. (see [below for nested schema](#nestedatt--value--custom_security_attributes))
 - `deleted_date_time` (String) Date and time when this object was deleted.
 Always null when the object hasn't been deleted.
 - `department` (String) The name of the department in which the user works.
 Maximum length is 64 characters.
 Returned only on $select.
 Supports $filter (eq, ne, not , ge, le, in, and eq on null values).
 - `display_name` (String) The name displayed in the address book for the user.
 This value is usually the combination of the user's first name, middle initial, and family name.
 This property is required when a user is created and it can't be cleared during updates.
 Maximum length is 256 characters.
 Returned by default.
 Supports $filter (eq, ne, not , ge, le, in, startsWith, and eq on null values), $orderby, and $search.